codarrenvelvindron/codarren.github.io/Proxy_in_simple_terms.md

 Hence the word transparent, they'll show your IP address.

-These proxies are usually used by public libraries and schools for content filtering
+These proxies are usually used by public libraries and schools for content filtering.

+Transparent Proxy talking to server: Hey!
+I'm a proxy server and my client is *your ip address*

 ### Anonymous Proxy
 Unlike transparent proxy, an anonymous proxy identifies themselves as proxy servers but they hide your IP address to destination servers.

+Anonymous Proxy talking to server: Hey!
+I'm a proxy server and my client is anonymous.

 Anonymous and transparent proxies are opposites but are both proxies.

+### Forward Proxy